dsi-clinic/the-clinic/rubrics/final-video.md

     * Do the slides use correct grammar, consistent formatting/style, and are they easy to read?
     * Are the slides too busy?
     * Are plots/graphs labeled correctly and easy to read?
+    * Are all images and graphics, including DSI and UChicago logos, in the appropriate aspect ratios (not stretched).
+    * If you are using a DSI or UChicago logo in the slide it should not be blocked by text or graphics.
 * Presentation quality
     * Does the presentation achieve the goals above (introducing the problem, your contribution and your results)?
     * Did the presenters speak loudly, slowly and clearly?